terrencekhng/hyaocuk.github.io/_posts/2014-10-3-Generate-Fibonacci-in-4-Different-Ways.md

 title: Generate Fibonacci Number in 4 Ways
 ---

-Recently when I searched "Dynamic Programming(DP for short)" on [YouTube]{http://youtu.be/OQ5jsbhAv_M} I found a super inspired video about the core thinking of DP and it takes some of the most classical examples as Fibonacci and shortest path and so on.
+Recently when I searched "Dynamic Programming(DP for short)" on YouTube I found a super inspired video about the core thinking of DP and it takes some of the most classical examples as Fibonacci and shortest path and so on.

 <separator>